No ads · No cookies

 Start here

-Find your local IP
+Find your local IP by device

-The important part: if an address like 192.168.1.1 or 192.168.0.1 does not open, always check the device default gateway.
+The key point: if 192.168.1.1 or 192.168.0.1 does not open, always check the default gateway.
 That is usually the real router IP.

-Understand the network
+Understand the concepts

 IPv4 and IPv6